-To see if you are logged into the Premium Edition of Social Explorer, look at the upper right corner of the page.
-If you see the green ribbon, you are using the premium site and have full access to all tools and resources.
+To see if you are logged into the Professional Edition of Social Explorer, look at the upper right corner of the page.
+If you see professional license information, it means that your Institution subscribes to Social Explore and you have a full access to all tools and resources.

-If you see a gray ribbon and a prompt to Log In or Sign Up, you are on the free edition of Social Explorer.
+If you don't see license information and a ribbon, you are on the free edition of Social Explorer.

 If your institution, such as an academic library, is a subscriber, you will have access to Social Explorer anywhere on the network.
 This automatic authentication is the most common means of accessing Social Explorer’s premium content (using IP addresses, URL referrers, or EZ Proxy, depending on the institution).